 SV2 was born in a coffee shop rather than a garage, but it had much in common with the start-up companies of Silicon Valley legend.
 At Palo Alto’s University Coffee Café, Laura Arrillaga-Andreessen, a business student with a passion for philanthropy, pitched Community Foundation president Peter Hero with an idea for a new giving vehicle modeled after Silicon Valley’s venture capital style of investing.

-Today, SV2 has grown into an organization of national acclaim.
+Today, SV2 has grown into an organization of international acclaim.
 Formally launched in 1998 as a fund of Community Foundation Silicon Valley, the Silicon Valley Social Venture Fund (SV2) consists of a partnership of investors who pool their resources for the advancement and effectiveness of nonprofit organizations.

 “SV2 is many things to many people,” said Hero, the head of the nearly 50-year-old philanthropic foundation, Community Foundation Silicon Valley.
 “To first-time givers, it provides a primer on effective philanthropy.
 For those more experienced, it’s a chance to interact with others who share their interests."